CBC Bank Building, Kiama

-CBC Bank is a heritage-listed former bank building at 16-20 Manning Street, Kiama, Municipality of Kiama, New South Wales, Australia.
+CBC Bank is a heritage-listed former bank building at 16–20 Manning Street, Kiama, in the Illawarra region of New South Wales, Australia.
 It was designed by Mansfield Bros and built by White and Coghill in 1880.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The building was built in 1880 for the Commercial Banking Company of Sydney, with Mansfield Bros. as the architect and Sydney contractors White and Coghill as builders.
 It was described at its establishment by The Kiama Independent and Illawarra and Shoalhaven Advertiser as "likely to be one of the principal ornaments of Kiama".

 The CBC Bank shifted to new premises in Terralong Street c.
 1969.

 In 1979 Mr & Mrs Roslyn McKinnon, owners of the CBC Bank, nominated it for a Permanent Conservation Order.
 At that time the front of the building was occupied by a solicitors practice, the rear was occupied by a veterinary surgeon and the upstairs was let as a flat.
 The owners of the property were seeking protection under the Heritage Act for the building with a view to attracting rating and taxation benefits.

 At its meeting of 14 January 1981 the Heritage Council recommended that a Permanent Conservation Order be placed over the former CBC Bank, Kiama.

 A Permanent Conservation Order was placed over the property on 17 July 1981.

 It was transferred to the State Heritage Register on 2 April 1999.

 It now houses IT firm DropPoint.